Senior Community Service Employment Program.

 This program was originally created and authorized by the Older Americans Act.
-It is one of the primary government programs that provide subsidized, service-based job training for low-income persons 55 or older.
+It is one of the primary government programs that provides subsidized, service-based job training for low-income persons 55 or older.
 A major focus is on helping people who have poor employment prospects and who are currently unemployed or that need help re-entering the workforce.
 It will also help people establish passive income, and learn how to start a passive income with no money.

 If you apply to the Senior Community Service Employment Program and are found to be eligible, individuals will initially more than likely be placed into a part time job that involves working in the community.
 In rare occasions full time work may be arranged too.
 Some remote - at home positions may be offered to some older people as well.
 That community service type job will be the typical starting position for a new candidate.
 The goal is to transition individuals into full time, more permanent employment opportunities with businesses that are also local to your community.

 The program will help low to moderate income persons who are aggressively looking for a new job and who want to reenter the workforce.
 Senior Community Service Employment Program can also help women who need to re-enter the workforce after saying caring for kids, or people who are “un-retiring and need a job.
 Guidelines for who can be assisted are created by the U.S. Department of Health and Human Services and the Department of Labor.